How do parrots communicate? Have you ever thought about this? Do they imitate humans or are capable of communicating like humans?

 When they are nearby, they communicate through body language.
 For example, if a parrot wants to convey a message to another parrot, then he will make some signs with his body to indicate the message.
 These are the ways parrots communicate with each other.
 All birds and animals use these methods for communication among them.

 How can we understand the parrot’s body language?

-- Interpreting the eyes: Birds have a habit to enlarge or shrink their pupils as per the different situations.
+- Interpreting the eyes: Birds have a habit to enlarge or shrink their pupils in different situations.
 This quality of parrots can be used to understand their current mood.
 This pinning of eyes is done by the parrots when they are enthusiastic, aggressive, and scared.
-You can get an idea of their actions or mood by analysing their eyes, and environment with their current body posture.
+You can get an idea of their actions or mood by analyzing their eyes, and environment with their current body posture.

-- Movement of the wings: Wings can depict multiple behavioural changes in parrots.
+- Movement of the wings: Wings can depict multiple behavioral changes in parrots.
 When the parrots droop their wings, that means they are ill or tired.
-When they flap their wings, that means they are happy, want attention or are stretching.
+When they flap their wings, that means they are happy, want attention, or are stretching.
 Flipping of wings means anger or pain.
 If flipping is accompanied by head bobbing that means the parrot is hungry and asking for food.

 - Understanding the vocalizations: Birds also communicate with sounds.
 They make different sounds to convey their messages.
 When a parrot is clicking its tongue that is a sign of calling for a walk or a pat.
 When parrots are talking or whistling that means they are happy and satisfied.
 Sometimes the parrots growl.
 The soft growl can depict irritation or satisfaction and the loud growl can depict anger depending upon the environment.
 Parrots ask for attention by chattering and making loud noises.